SoftFever/OrcaSlicer/README.markdown

                             (range: 1+, default: 3)
-        --fill-density      Infill density (range: 0-1, default: 0.4) --fill-angle        Infill angle in degrees (range: 0-90, default: 0)
+        --fill-density      Infill density (range: 0-1, default: 0.4) --fill-angle        Infill angle in degrees (range: 0-90, default: 0) --start-gcode       Load initial gcode from the supplied file.
+This will overwrite the default command (home all axes [G28]).
+        --end-gcode         Load final gcode from the supplied file.
+This will overwrite the default commands (turn off temperature [M104 S0], home X axis [G28 X], disable motors [M84]).

       Retraction options:
         --retract-length    Length of retraction in mm when pausing extrusion